 - Eccentric muscle contractions are different.
 They occur when a muscle lengthens under tension – an example is the quadricep muscles when running downhill, or your biceps when lowering a dumbbell.
 In the case of downhill running, your quads are contracting eccentrically – they contract whilst they are lengthening – in order to resist the force of gravity and prevent your knee collapsing.

-From a running perspective, downhill running causes a significant increase in the amount of eccentric muscle contractions – particularly in the quadriceps.
+From a running perspective, downhills cause a significant increase in the amount of eccentric muscle contractions – particularly in the quadriceps.

 And, the more intense, prolonged and the steeper the decline, the greater the level of eccentric loading on our quads.

-If our muscles are not well conditioned for eccentric exercise, then any activity that increases eccentric loading, will cause DOMS.
-And the less conditioned we are…well, the worse it will be!
+If your muscles are not well conditioned for eccentric exercise, then any activity that increases eccentric loading, will cause DOMS.
+And the less conditioned we are…well, the worse it’s going to be!

 Since the quadriceps are particularly affected during downhill running – that’s where you tend to experience the greatest amount of DOMS.

-Aside from the pain and stiffness, associated with DOMS, downhill running causes microtraumas – small tears and damage to the individual muscle fibres.
+Aside from the pain and stiffness, associated with DOMS, downhill running also causes micro-traumas – small tears and damage to the individual muscle fibres.

 But just like with strength training we adapt to downhill running

-Whilst, in the short term this has a negative effect on muscle strength, stride length, running economy and aerobic metabolism (Chen et al., 2007; Braun and Dutto, 2007).
+While, in the short term this has a negative effect on muscle strength, stride length, running economy and aerobic metabolism (Chen et al., 2007; Braun and Dutto, 2007).
 Just like with strength training, our muscles adapt.
 They get stronger.
-And become more resistant to the negative effects of DOMS.
+And they become more resistant to the negative effects of DOMS.

-So, next time you experience DOMS, after downhill running, remember it’s a sign that your body is adapting.
+So, next time you experience DOMS, remember it’s a sign that your body is adapting.
 And overtime, this training adaptation means you’ll suffer less DOMS.

-You also become stronger and faster and reduce your risk of injury.
+Another advantage, is that you will become stronger, faster and reduce your risk of injury.